hustvl/MMIL-Transformer/README.md

 We use the same configuration of data preprocessing as [DSMIL](https://github.com/binli123/dsmil-wsi).

 #### CAMELYON16 Dataset
-We use [CLAM](https://github.com/mahmoodlab/CLAM/tree/master) to preprocess CAMELYON16 in 20x.
+We use [CLAM](https://github.com/mahmoodlab/CLAM/tree/master) to preprocess CAMELYON16 at 20x.

 For TCGA testing: